PubInv/ferrofluidcheckvalve/README.md

 easier to fabricate lab-on-a-chip applications, because it has no moving parts, and is completely passive.

+# Theory Paper

+For more than a year, I have been trying to develop a complete theory of the valve.
+My somewhat messy efforts are [here](https://github.com/PubInv/ferrofluidcheckvalve/blob/master/doc/EnergyMinimization/passiveFerrofluidCheckValveTheory.pdf) in this repo.
+I tend to write expansively in LaTeX, putting down a lot of thoughts and performing calculations more verbosely than would be accepted in typical published paper.
+This paper should be considered my notes at present, a "treatise" if you will, rather than a paper being prepared for publication.
+Some parts of it are likely stale.

 # Progress as of 13 July 2024

 Last night, Joe Hershberge and proved out our best valve design yet.
 We are